gdc3000/wa_collisions/doc/Feature_Design_V2.md

 ## Goals of the Project:

 1. Clean and prepare Seattle area collision data for regression and other machine learning projects.
-2. Integrate with crime data.
-This will be used to determine the crime rate in each neighborhood that a collision occurs.
 3. Create a visualization of Seattle area collision data.
-4. Advanced analysis of Seattle area collision data.
+4. Advanced analysis of Seattle area collision data and the change in speed limits.

 ## Use Cases: